zed-industries/zed/docs/src/extensions/languages.md

 ## Grammar

 Zed uses the [Tree-sitter](https://tree-sitter.github.io) parsing library to provide built-in language-specific features.
-There are grammars available for many languages, and you can also [develop your own grammar].
+There are grammars available for many languages, and you can also [develop your own grammar](https://tree-sitter.github.io/tree-sitter/creating-parsers#writing-the-grammar).
 A growing list of Zed features are built using pattern matching over syntax trees with Tree-sitter queries.
 As mentioned above, every language that is defined in an extension must specify the name of a Tree-sitter grammar that is used for parsing.
 These grammars are then registered separately in extensions' `extension.toml` file, like this:

 ```toml
 [grammars.gleam]